How to make a Google Slides quiz for an audience of 100 or more

 This poll- and survey-creation suite works in Google Slides, and on your participants’ phones.
 It’s a powerful tool for live audience engagement.
 You create the questions, audience members respond simultaneously, and the results update live in Google Slides.

-Read on to discover how easy it is to get Poll Everywhere up and running in Google Slides.
+Read on to discover how easy it is to get started with Poll Everywhere for Google Slides.

 Poll Everywhere vs. typical Google Slides quiz

 Poll Everywhere saves you time before, during, and after your presentation.

 Quizzes that needed to be created by hand are now largey automated, letting you focus on crafting a compelling presentation.

 Creating or updating a Google Slides quiz is a snap in Poll Everywhere’s activity creator.
 Audiences respond from the privacy of their mobile devices, rather than in front of their peers, and the results are shown live for all to see.